skijl/Programmer-Advices/interview/JavaCore.md

 - Class must implement Comparable Interface.
 - If you want to create custom comparator for your object, than object must `implements Comparable<YourObject>` and @Override method `public int compareTo(YourObject o){}`
 - Class that `implements Comparator<YourObject>` has to @Override the function `int compare(YourObject a, YourObject b){}` or you can use lambda in sorting function
+### Asyncronous Java
+- **CompletableFuture** is a class in Java that represents a future result of an asynchronous computation.
+    - It is part of the java.util.concurrent from Java 8.
+It allows writing non-blocking code that performs better and scales more efficiently.
+    - You can chain multiple computations together and compose complex asynchronous workflows.
+    - Provides robust mechanisms for handling exceptions in asynchronous code.
+    - Supports callbacks that get triggered when the asynchronous computation completes.